 8. Obsolete Documents Misuse

-Not taking appropriate measures to renew or secure them may lead to their misuse, leading to the overall quality loss in the review process due to poor storage and lack of references.
+Failure to renew or secure document archives can lead to their misuse, which can result in poor-quality reviews due to poor storage and lack of references.

 9. Untimely ECO Release

-The change control process is not completed without an ECO release.
+An ECO release completes the change control process.
 It contains document sets along with the changes in the document revision and the corrected version of it.

-The traditional methods which include in-depth observation and document controlling pave way for high human errors due to the shortage of time.
-Such ECO releases should be addressed through the use of the latest document review technology.
+The traditional methods, which include in-depth observation and document controlling, pave the way for high human errors due to the shortage of time.
+Addressing such ECO releases should involve utilizing the latest document review technology.

 Conclusion

-With so many documents to review in a limited amount of time, hiring the providers of outsourcing legal document drafting services has proved to be really fruitful to the law firms and attorneys across the globe.
-Outsourcing not only streamlines the document reviewing process but also leads to cost-savings, increased efficiencies along with saving time and efforts.
+With so many documents to review in a limited amount of time, outsourcing document review services has proved to be really fruitful to law firms and attorneys across the globe.
+Outsourcing not only streamlines the document reviewing process but also leads to cost-savings and increased efficiencies along with saving time and effort.

 Related Blogs: